DodlaSreekanth/M2-Embedded_Toggle-LED-s/1_Requirements/Readme.md

 ## When:
 In 1962, Nick Holonyak, Jr invented the first LED that produced visible, red light while working at General Electric.
 ## Where:
+The high efficiency and directional nature of LEDs makes them ideal for many industrial uses.
+LEDs are increasingly common in street lights, parking garage lighting, walkway and other outdoor area lighting, refrigerated case lighting, modular lighting, and task lighting.
 ## How:
+The light-emitting diode simply, we know as a diode.
+When the diode is forward biased, then the electrons & holes are moving fast across the junction and they are combined constantly, removing one another out.
+Soon after the electrons are moving from the n-type to the p-type silicon, it combines with the holes, then it disappears.
+Hence it makes the complete atom & more stable and it gives the little burst of energy in the form of a tiny packet or photon of light.
 # Detail requirements
 ## High Level Requirements